joshuapinter/react-native-unified-contacts/README.md

 ### Contact Object

-The returned Contact object will look something like this:
+The returned Contact object(s) will look something like this:

 ```js
 {